Wednesday, April 25, 2012

 I recently saw this concept for ham and cheese waffles as an homage to the writer's mother who made ham waffles as a childhood favorite.
 I couldn't wait to give it a try.

-When I eat waffles or pancakes, I don't want my bacon or sausage on a separate plate.
-I want the sausage nestled next to the waffle and covered with syrup.
+When I eat waffles or pancakes, I want the sausage nestled next to the waffle and covered with syrup.
 I love the taste of the savory pork and the sweet maple goodness combined as one bite of deliciousness.
 Yummmm.
 So why not add the pork right into the batter.
 Genius.

 My recipe is a standard waffle batter, but as you ladle the batter into the waffle maker, add a tablespoon of thinly sliced deli ham and shredded cheese.
 The recipe can also be made without the ham and cheese for a more traditional waffle.

 If you don't own a waffle maker, I encourage you to look at a second hand store or watch for a sale to buy one.
+Or maybe, your aunt has one tucked away in the cupboard you can borrow.
 Waffle batter is easy to make and the outcome is so much better than the toaster frozen variety you can buy as ready made.
-Or maybe, your mother has one tucked away in the cupboard you can borrow.

 Ham & Cheese Waffles